DynamoDS/librarie.js/docs/loaded-data-types.md

 - `keywords` - Keywords to be used by the search algorithm, in addition to the item's text.

+- `priority` - Priority to identify whether the item is more important.
+The smaller the value means it is more important.

 - `description` - Detailed information of the methods.
 This is shown on the UI if "Display detailed info" is checked.

 ```json